FDio/csit/resources/job_specs/report_iterative/2n-spr/vpp-ndrpdr-00.md

 1c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6base
 2c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6base
 4c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6base
-##### ethip6-ip6scale20k
-1c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6scale20k
-2c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6scale20k
-4c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6scale20k
 ##### ethip6-ip6scale20k-rnd
 1c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
 2c AND 78b AND ndrpdr AND e810cq AND drv_vfio_pci AND ethip6-ip6scale20k-rnd